Audio Guidance: Identifying Audio Formats

 Digital Audio Tapes were introduced by Sony in 1987, and are magnetic tapes that store audio digitally.
 A cartridge houses a 4mm magnetic tape and recordings can be at, below, or above the 44.1 kHz sampling rate of CDs.

 Produced on laminated materials, this is the most common type of disc recording.
-The substrate may consist of aluminum (the most common), glass (a substitute for aluminum during WWII), steel (a substitute for aluminum during WWII), or cardboard.
-These discs will have lacquer coats and can vary in size from 18-inches to 7-inches inches in diameter.
-Playback speeds will vary dependent on the type of laminated disc you encounter, although 78 rpm is the most common.
+The substrate may consist of aluminum (the most common), glass (a substitute for aluminum during World War II), steel (a substitute for aluminum during World War II), or cardboard.
+These discs will have lacquer coats and can vary in size from 18-inches to 7-inches in diameter.
+Playback speeds will vary depending on the type of laminated disc you encounter, although 78 rpm is the most common.